realitytracing/Reality-Tracing-WIP/artifact-analyzed/moral-panics-floaty-critics-and-the-flattening-of-error.md

 - Refusal
 - Non-cooperation

-These function as **structural clamps** on runaway systems.
+These behaviors function as **structural clamps** on runaway processes.

 Flattening removes friction from the model.

-A frictionless model exaggerates instability.
+A frictionless model exaggerates inevitability.

+This error can occur in media narratives, academic analysis, political rhetoric, and critique—including ours.

 ---

 ## Important Limitation: Friction Is Not Infinite

-This artifact does **not** claim that human friction reliably prevents runaway.
+This artifact does not claim that human friction reliably prevents runaway.

-Sometimes:
+There are cases where:

-- Institutions fail faster than adaptation.
+- Institutions fail faster than adaptation
-- Feedback loops outpace generational turnover.
+- Feedback loops outpace generational turnover
-- Cost is externalized long enough to cause real damage.
+- Costs are externalized long enough to cause systemic damage
-- Positive feedback overwhelms local resistance.
+- Positive feedback overwhelms local resistance

 Friction exists.
-But friction is not infinite.
+Friction has limits.

-Runaway dynamics are real failure modes.
+Runaway dynamics are genuine failure modes.

-The flattening error is not that runaway is impossible.
+The flattening error is not the belief that runaway is possible.

-It is that runaway is often modeled without including both friction **and** its limits.
+It is modeling runaway without modeling both friction **and** its limits.

 ---

 ## The Floaty Critic

-A related pattern is the emergence of the **floaty critic**.
+A related pattern is the emergence of what we call the **floaty critic**.

 The floaty critic:

 - Speaks as if detached from the system
 - Narrates from an imagined neutral vantage
-- Treats their own response as outside the loop
+- Treats their own speech as outside feedback loops
 - Describes humanity as a mass in motion

-But critics are nodes in the system.
+But critics are nodes in the systems they describe.

 They are: